sanjayr1/voter-pipeline/README.md

 ### Configure paths via Airflow Variables

-Set these (UI: Admin → Variables or CLI: `astro dev run airflow variables set <key> <value>`).
-They’re pre-populated for local development through `airflow/airflow_settings.yaml`, so running `make astro-start` seeds them automatically—update the YAML or the UI if you want to point at different locations:
+Variables for CSV, DuckDB, and dbt paths are pre-seeded via `airflow/airflow_settings.yaml` when you run `make astro-start`.
+Only edit them (UI: Admin → Variables or CLI: `astro dev run airflow variables set <key> <value>`) if you want to experiment with alternate locations:

 | Variable | Purpose | Suggested value |
 |----------|---------|-----------------|